BEd Requirements for the Secondary Option

 - 3 credits of Educational Psychology (EDUC 200)

 - 4 credits of Best Practices of Teaching and Learning (EDUC 300)

-Please note that the English requirement and EDUC 200 must be completed by Dec.
+Please note that the English requirement must be completed by Dec.
 31, prior to applying to the Bachelor of Education.